brown-ccv/s12y-dry-bridge-scrape/README.md

 And finally run the script

 ```
-python scrape.py
+python scrape.py -r 3day
 ```

-The results will be saved in `chart.csv`
+The results will be saved in `chart-3day.csv`